-It gets actively involved in various initiatives aimed at benefiting the different communities.
-These initiatives are of an economic (clusters and business associations) and social nature (supporting improvement projects in education, environmental awareness raising, integration of disadvantaged groups, etc.) that arise from the knowledge of each plant on the social reality that surrounds them and that reflect Gestamp's commitment to local development.
+Reflecting the commitment to local development, Gestamp is actively involved in different initiatives aimed at benefiting different communities.
+These initiatives are of an economic (clusters and business associations) and social nature (supporting improvement projects in education, environmental awareness raising, integration of disadvantaged groups, etc.) that arise from the knowledge of each plant on the social reality that surrounds them.